ethereum/go-ethereum/docs/_interface/sync-modes.md

 chain much faster when they are new or have been offline for a while.
 The trade-off is that light nodes rely heavily on data served by altruistic full nodes.
 A light client can be used to query data from Ethereum and submit transactions, acting as a locally-hosted Ethereum wallet.
-However, because they don't keep local copies of the Ethereum state, light nodes can't validate blocks in the same way as full nodes - they have to trust that the data they receive is honest.
+However, because they don't keep local copies of the Ethereum state, light nodes can't validate blocks in the same way as full nodes - they receive a proof from the full node and verify it against their local header chain.
 To start a node in light mode, pass `--syncmode light`.
 Be aware that full nodes serving light data are relative scarce so light nodes can struggle to find peers.